-Depending on the type of soil and amount of sunlight, this spreading perennial herb can reach heights of 1 to 3 feet with an equal spread.
+Depending on the type of soil you want to build and amount of sunlight, this spreading perennial herb can reach heights of 1 to 3 feet with an equal spread.
 Like mint, lemon balm is quite hardy and can be overwintered as far north as hardiness zones 4 and 5.

 It is always a good idea to mulch plants year-round, but winter mulch is of the utmost importance.
 Mulch helps keep the ground frozen in areas where the ground freezes and keeps it warmer in areas where it doesn’t.
 Mulch also helps prevent the plant from being heaved out of the ground in times of repeated freeze and thaw cycles.
 Lemon balm will grow almost anywhere in the garden and isn’t particularly fussy about the quality of soil it grows in.

 In general, your plant will be larger and more productive when grown in full sun and fertile, loamy soil.
 In regions with very hot or dry summers, lemon balm appreciates a bit of afternoon shade and soils that retain moisture.
 If you plant lemon balm in soil that is both very fertile and loamy, it will spread like wildfire throughout your garden.
 We have a lot of red clay soil here in the Ozarks, and I find that my lemon balm not only grows well, but that it also stays relatively close to where I plant it.
 And while lemon balm prefers moist soil, healthy and mature plants easily endure extended periods of heat and drought.

 Like most mint family members, lemon balm is easily started from seed.
 For outdoor culture, seed can be sown either in mid-spring after all danger of frost has passed or in early fall to late winter.